elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-criteria-must-be-met-to-establish-causation-in-research-and-how-can-alternative-explanations-be-ruled-out.md

 url: /learn/education-studies/questions/what-criteria-must-be-met-to-establish-causation-in-research-and-how-can-alternative-explanations-be-ruled-out
 score: -1.0
 related_article1:
-    id: 165172
+    id: 165170
-    title: How do true experiments differ from quasi-experiments in terms of design and control?
+    title: >-
+        How can the implications and limitations of a scientific article be effectively analyzed?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-true-experiments-differ-from-quasiexperiments-in-terms-of-design-and-control
+    url: /learn/education-studies/questions/how-can-the-implications-and-limitations-of-a-scientific-article-be-effectively-analyzed
 related_article2:
-    id: 165185
+    id: 165186
-    title: What is behavioral ecology, and what are some key concepts and theories within this field?
+    title: >-
+        How can the study of animal behavior provide insights into evolutionary processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-behavioral-ecology-and-what-are-some-key-concepts-and-theories-within-this-field
+    url: /learn/education-studies/questions/how-can-the-study-of-animal-behavior-provide-insights-into-evolutionary-processes
 related_article3:
-    id: 165170
+    id: 165182
-    title: How can the implications and limitations of a scientific article be effectively analyzed?
+    title: >-
+        Why is data visualization important in research, and what are some effective types of figures used to communicate data?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-implications-and-limitations-of-a-scientific-article-be-effectively-analyzed
+    url: /learn/education-studies/questions/why-is-data-visualization-important-in-research-and-what-are-some-effective-types-of-figures-used-to-communicate-data
 related_article4:
-    id: 165172
+    id: 165171
-    title: How do true experiments differ from quasi-experiments in terms of design and control?
+    title: >-
+        What is the primary purpose of an abstract in a research paper, and what are its key elements?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-true-experiments-differ-from-quasiexperiments-in-terms-of-design-and-control
+    url: /learn/education-studies/questions/what-is-the-primary-purpose-of-an-abstract-in-a-research-paper-and-what-are-its-key-elements
 related_article5:
-    id: 165169
+    id: 165184
+    title: >-
-    title: What are the key components of a scientific article, and how do they contribute to the overall structure?
+        What are alternative explanations in research, and how can they impact the validity of a study?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-a-scientific-article-and-how-do-they-contribute-to-the-overall-structure
+    url: /learn/education-studies/questions/what-are-alternative-explanations-in-research-and-how-can-they-impact-the-validity-of-a-study
 ---

 &nbsp;